programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ## Creating a Python 3 Virtual Environment

+A python virutal environment is an isolated environment in which you can install libraries and execute code.
+Many different virtual evironments can be created to work with different versions of Python and Python libraries.
+Virtual environments are important because they ensure you have only the necessary libraries installed and that you don't encounter version conflicts.
+You can also pass virtual environments to others so that you know your code will execute on any machine.
+We'll create our own virtual environment for this lesson for these very reasons.
+In general, using virtual environments is a good habit to get into, even if you're just starting with Python.

-Miniconda is one way to create virtual environments and it's simple to install across operating systems.
+[Miniconda](https://conda.io/miniconda.html) is one easy way to create virtual environments and it's simple to install across operating systems.
 You should download Miniconda and follow the instructions for [Windows](https://conda.io/docs/user-guide/install/windows.html), [Mac](https://conda.io/docs/user-guide/install/macos.html), or [Linux](https://conda.io/docs/user-guide/install/linux.html) as appropriate for your operating system.
-For more details on this virtual environment, you can see the lesson, [Reproducible Digital Humanities Research with Anaconda, Jupyter, and Python](http://programminghistorian.github.io/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter).

 Once you have downloaded and installed Miniconda for your operating system, you can check that it has installed correctly by opening a command line and typing
 ```python